 California debt settlement companies don’t pay creditors every month.
 Consequently, creditors could issue a summons, and credit reports are left with late marks and collection accounts.

 There is no set number regarding the percent of accounts that end up getting a lawsuit, but as of 2021, some creditors are more likely to sue than others.
 For example, Discover will often issue a summons over an unpaid debt.

 But, in the end, a person can resolve all of their unsecured debts for a significant amount less than the total owed with debt settlement.
 Californians can become debt-free in around three to four years with debt settlement, even if they receive a summons on an account while on the program.

 California Debt Consultations

-To explore debt relief programs more, we’re giving you a free invitation to get a free consultation.
+To explore debt relief programs more, we’re giving you an invitation to get a free consultation.
 Learn how to get out of debt fast, and leave these stressful days in the past.
 Call today at (866) 376-9846.
 Our California debt counselors are available Monday – Friday, 8 AM – 6 PM.

 How does a summons get resolved?

 A credit card lawsuit can get settled for less than what the consumer owes.
 And with a competent debt settlement attorney, California debt lawsuits can get dismissed entirely if proven inaccurate or flawed.